circuitnet/CircuitNet/README.md

 - 2023/7/24

   Code for feature extraction released.
 Users can use it to implement self-defined features with the LEF/DEF we released or extract features with LEF/DEF from other sources.
+Read the [REAME](https://github.com/circuitnet/CircuitNet/blob/main/feature_extraction/README.md) for more information.

 - 2023/6/29